Hexagon/pup/docs/usage.md

 - `-h, help`: Display the help message with a list of available commands and options.
 - `-v, version`: Show the current version of Pup.
-- `upgrade <version>`: Upgrade pup to the lastest, or specified, version.
+- `upgrade <version>`: Upgrade pup to the latest, or specified, version.

 ## Controlling running instances